Data-Strata/medicaid_claims_analytics/docs/09_powerbi_dashboard.md

 - If user selects Servicing, returns Servicing percentile
 - Works on drillthrough

+# 12. 🟦 HCPCS Taxonomy Mapping (Power BI Layer)

+This document describes the logic used to classify every HCPCS code appearing in the fact table into a human-readable category, for use in category-level analytics and the Data Quality & Lineage dashboard page.

+Model Tables: `HCPCS_BASE`, `HCPCS_SUPPLEMENTAL_MAP`, `HCPCS_SUPPLEMENTAL_MAP_ENRICHED`, `HCPCS_FULL_DIM`
+Calculated Column: `HCPCS_DIM[HCPCS Category]`

+See full documentation in `docs\21_hcpcs_taxonomy_mapping.md`

 ---

-# 12. Dashboard Pages (Updated)
+# 13. Dashboard Pages

-The Medicaid Provider Spending dashboard is organized into **six pages**, each serving a distinct analytical purpose.
+The Medicaid Provider Spending dashboard is organized into **five pages**, each serving a distinct analytical purpose, plus **two pages** for Data Quality and Documentation Overview. .
 The layout follows a logical narrative: executive overview → provider integrity → clinical utilization → category insights → data quality → documentation.

 ---

-## 📘 12.1 Page 1 — Medicaid Spending Overview
+## 📘 13.1 Page 1 — Medicaid Spending Overview

 ⭐The Executive Overview page provides a high‑level assessment of Medicaid program performance, highlighting total spend, utilization volume, patient reach, and provider participation across the United States.
 The combination of KPIs, trend analysis, service category distribution, and geographic spend patterns enables leadership to quickly identify macro‑level shifts in Medicaid spending, emerging utilization trends, and state‑level variations.
 This page serves as the primary entry point for understanding where Medicaid dollars are flowing, how spending has evolved over time, and which provider groups drive the largest share of program costs.